CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-access.md

 * after a few seconds, you can input the username and password (service-specific) and access the server.

 !!!
 Note
-    Only file saved in shared-directory or external volume are accessible to other project memebers using RSudio.
+    Only files saved in shared-directory or external volume are accessible to other project members using RStudio.

 [![Desktop-rstudio](images/desktop/desktop-rstudio.png)](images/desktop/desktop-rstudio.png)